 This generates the various files required for this IP in the current Manage IP project, and launches an Out-Of-Context synthesis run for the IP to create a DCP.
-The Generate Output Products dialog reopens to report the output products generated successfully.
+The Generate Output Products dialog re-opens to report the output products generated successfully.

-6. Close Vivado.
+6. Close the Vivado tool.